Guillerbr/Tupan/Readme.md

      sudo npm install pm2 -g

-     Inside of the directory /server folder run the command: pm2 start server.js
+     Inside of the directory /server folder run the command:

+     Install Application:
+     npm or yarn install

+     PM2 command start:
+     pm2 start server.js

-     or cluster mode:
+     Cluster mode:
      pm2 start server.js -i max

      Persistence mode command:
      pm2 startup

-     Finish
+     Save and Finish:
      pm2 save

+*The reverse proxy system can be implemented with Nginx as an infrastructure.

-## Use NodeJS 10/12 and NPM or YARN.
+## Use NodeJS 10/12 and NPM or YARN Modules.

-## Change the .env file with your credentials
+## Change the .env file with your credentials.